 Under a closed mortgage, your payment schedule will follow a set term and timeline.
 Sometimes, the borrower will be allowed to make a few prepayments without penalty.
 However, the mortgage duration will not change.
 A closed mortgage will be accompanied by stricter conditions but will usually charge a lower interest rate.

 You may want to consider a closed mortgage if you plan to keep your home for the full term of the mortgage.
 Some closed mortgages allow for full or partial principal repayment upon final sale of the house, and some are portable to new home purchases.

 Beyond simply deciding whether you want your agreement to be open or closed, there are a few other factors to consider when deciding on what mortgage type is best for you and your needs:

 Before beginning the house-hunting process, getting pre-approved for a mortgage is a good idea.
 A pre-approval serves as a commitment that a lender will lend you a specific amount and outlines the monthly payments and associated interest rates.
 Access to these figures makes it easier to search for properties within your price range and helps narrow down your lenders before you commit to a mortgage.

 Although getting a pre-approval is strictly optional, doing so comes with many advantages.
 When you receive an official pre-approval, the interest rates remain valid for 90 to 120 days.
 If interest rates rise in the meantime, you can save thousands in the long run.
-Additionally, getting pre-approved shows sellers that you are serious and willing to go the extra mile— which may help you win a
+Additionally, getting pre-approved shows sellers that you are serious and willing to go the extra mile— which may help you win a bidding war or two.

 If you decide to get pre-approved, our expert team of Clover Mortgage brokers will work one-on-one with you to look over your financial portfolio and vet it against a vast network of over 50 lenders to find the perfect mortgage rate for you.
 Contact Clover Mortgage today to schedule a free consultation with one of our professional brokers.